adneovrebo/DAT500-project/README.md

 - [Vegard Matre](https://github.com/vmatre)

 ## Project abstraction
-In similarity detection, TF-IDF ( Term Frequency - Inverse Document Frequency ) and LSH (Locality Sensitive Hashing) are two widely used algorithms with different advantages.
-This paper focuses on implementing the two algorithms using the Hadoop and Spark ecosystem and preprocessing the data to be used with the algorithms.
-The mentioned algorithms will be used to find similar documents that might be plagiarism in the arXiv dataset, an open scholarly article dataset.
-LSH is implemented using both the MapReduce framework MRJob and Spark with MLLib.
-Implementation using MRJob is harder but allows for a deeper understanding of the workings behind the more abstract frameworks such as Spark.
-TF-IDF is implemented using Spark and MLLib.
-The mentioned frameworks allow for processing a large amount of data distributed over multiple machines in a cluster.
+In similarity detection, TF-IDF ( Term Frequency - Inverse Docu- ment Frequency ) and LSH (Locality Sensitive Hashing) are two widely used algorithms with different advantages.
+This paper fo- cuses on implementing the two algorithms using the Hadoop and Spark ecosystem and preprocessing the data to be used with the algorithms.
+The mentioned algorithms will be used for finding sim- ilar documents that might be plagiarism in the arXiv dataset, an open scholarly article database.
+LSH was implemented using both the MapReduce framework MRJob and Spark with the ML library.
+Implementation using MRJob is more challenging but allows for a deeper understanding of the workings behind the more abstract frameworks such as Spark.
+TF-IDF was implemented using Spark and ML.
+The mentioned frameworks allow for processing huge amount of data distributed over multiple machines in a cluster.

 ## Technology stack
 - [Hadoop](https://hadoop.apache.org/)